THISISDINOSAUR/Anatomy/README.md

 Top priority.
 A website that uses the server to display the generated creature, and provide an interface to edit the parameters.

+- ~~Dinosaur fetching and drawing~~

+- Fetching of parameters and constructing parameter sliders
+Includes then fetching the dinosaur with these parameters

+- Preset buttons
+Fetching presets, constructing buttons for them, and then fetching the dinosaur with the correct parameters.
+Requires presets to be implemented on the server

 ### Ecosystem level features

 - Parameter range analysis